You are here

 Office of Entrepreneurial Development | Leadership

-Prior to joining SBA, Montgomery was the executive director of the Denver Metro Chamber Leadership Foundation, an affiliate of the Denver Metro Chamber of Commerce that is focused on preparing and connecting leaders from the business and civic communities to strengthen Colorado’s future.
+Prior to her appointment, Ms. Montgomery was the executive director of the Denver Metro Chamber Leadership Foundation, an affiliate of the Denver Metro Chamber of Commerce that is focused on preparing and connecting leaders from the business and civic communities to strengthen Colorado’s future.

 Tameka holds a bachelor’s degree from Spelman College and a master’s degree of public administration from Columbia University.
 In May 2012, Johnson & Wales University conferred upon Montgomery an honorary doctorate of business administration in entrepreneurship.